30-Minute Low Sodium Shrimp and Broccoli Recipe (A DASH Diet Lifesaver!)

 Ingredients

-- ⅓ cup 80 mL dry white wine, or low-sodium chicken broth
+• cup 80 mL dry white wine or low sodium chicken broth

 Instructions

-- Prepare the Shrimp: Rinse the raw shrimp thoroughly under cold water and pat completely dry with paper towels.
-In a large bowl, combine the shrimp with 1 tablespoon of olive oil, the smoked paprika, onion powder, and black pepper.
+• Prepare the shrimp: Place the raw shrimp in a large bowl and pat completely dry with paper towels.
+Add 1 tablespoon of olive oil, the smoked paprika, onion powder and black pepper.
 Toss well to coat.

-- Sear the Shrimp: Warm 1 tablespoon of olive oil in a large, heavy-bottomed skillet or Dutch oven over medium-high heat until it shimmers.
-Arrange the seasoned shrimp in a single layer, working in batches if necessary to avoid crowding.
-Cook for 60–90 seconds per side, until pink and lightly golden.
+• Sear the shrimp: Warm 1 tablespoon of olive oil in a large heavy bottomed skillet or Dutch oven over medium high heat until it shimmers.
+Arrange the seasoned shrimp in a single layer, working in batches if needed to avoid crowding.
+Cook for 60 to 90 seconds per side, until the shrimp are opaque, pink and lightly golden and just curled into a C shape, or until they register 145°F (63°C) in the thickest part.
 Transfer the seared shrimp to a clean plate.

-- Cook the Vegetables: Add the broccoli florets and diced red bell pepper.
+• Cook the vegetables: Add the broccoli florets and diced red bell pepper.
 Stir to coat everything in the garlic oil.
-Cook, stirring occasionally, for 5–7 minutes, until the broccoli is bright green and crisp-tender.
+Cook, stirring occasionally, for 5 to 7 minutes, until the broccoli is bright green and crisp tender.

-- Deglaze: Pour in the white wine or low-sodium chicken broth, using a wooden spoon to scrape up any flavorful browned bits from the bottom of the skillet.
+• Deglaze: Pour in the white wine or low sodium chicken broth, using a wooden spoon to scrape up any browned bits from the bottom of the skillet.
 Allow the liquid to bubble and reduce for about 2 minutes.

-- Combine and Finish: Return the seared shrimp and any accumulated juices to the skillet.
+• Combine and finish: Return the seared shrimp and any accumulated juices to the skillet.
 Stir in the fresh lime juice and chopped parsley.
-Toss everything together for 1–2 minutes, until the shrimp are warmed through.
+Toss everything together for 1 to 2 minutes, until the shrimp are warmed through.
 Serve immediately.

 Notes

-- Ingredient Tip: When purchasing shrimp, look for raw, untreated varieties without added sodium solutions for the best flavor and nutritional results.
+• When purchasing shrimp, look for raw varieties without added sodium solutions.

-- Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 2 days.
-Reheat gently in a skillet over low heat to avoid overcooking the shrimp.
+• Leftovers can be stored in an airtight container in the refrigerator for up to 2 days.
+Refrigerate within 2 hours of cooking and reheat gently in a skillet over low heat until hot throughout to avoid overcooking the shrimp.

 Nutrition Information